bacontime/blog-mirror/art/isomorphic.md

 ## Linear Isomorphic Keyboard

-Making a 1-dimensional isomorphic keyboard is simple.
+Making a one-dimensional isomorphic keyboard is simple.
 Just take a piano and make all the keys the same shape.

 At least one firm has tried to manufacture [a keyboard in this style](https://www.youtube.com/watch?v=hqbOqGRCAt0).
 There's also [this video of a **Ten**-tone equal temperament isomorphic keyboard](https://www.youtube.com/watch?v=LxeGZLd49Vs).
 One commenter describes its sound as perfect for a "klingon opera".